Smig0l/discord-bot-flask/README.md

 # README

-This is the [Flask](http://flask.pocoo.org/) [quick start](http://flask.pocoo.org/docs/1.0/quickstart/#a-minimal-application) example for [Render](https://render.com).

-The app in this repo is deployed at [https://flask.onrender.com](https://flask.onrender.com).
+The app in this repo is deployed at [https://replit.com/@smgl/discord-ytdlp-smgl](replit.com).

-## Deployment

-Follow the guide at https://render.com/docs/deploy-flask.

 ## useful info: